SkynetLabs/skynet-kernel/README.md

 creators the moment they join a new application or platform.

 ## Repository Structure

-This repository is still early and is being continuously refactored.
-I have done my best to keep the README up-to-date, but use some common sense.

 The 'extension' folder contains the source code for the browser extension.
 It's a typescript project which uses a manual bundler (build.sh at the top level) to